owncloud-archive/documentation/developer_manual/core/ocs-share-api.rst

 100  Successful
 400  Unknown share type
 403  Public upload was disabled by the admin
-404  File couldn't be shared
+404  File or folder couldn't be shared
 ==== =======================================

 Code Example